Defense-tech company Anduril buys Area-I, a manufacturer of tube-launched drones

-The company was founded by Oculus co-founder Palmer Luckey and staffed with former employees and executives of the big data surveillance company Palantir.
+Anduril was founded by Oculus co-founder Palmer Luckey and staffed with former employees and executives of the big data surveillance company Palantir.
 Over the past several years, Anduril built a steady business providing border surveillance towers for the Department of Homeland Security.
 But the company is eying a much larger market for military hardware, where a handful of aerospace companies have long been dominant.
 It has invested in a D.C.-based engineering workforce meant to expand its military sales.

-Chief Executive Brian Schimpf, a former Palantir engineering director, said he views Area-I’s drone technology as a way to extend the reach of manned military vehicles including ships, planes and helicopters in order to “push out sensing and awareness out beyond where it’s probably safe for humans.”
+Chief executive Brian Schimpf, a former Palantir engineering director, said he views Area-I’s drone technology as a way to extend the reach of manned military vehicles including ships, planes and helicopters to “push out sensing and awareness out beyond where it’s probably safe for humans.”

-The company’s drones are currently in use by the Army, Air Force, Navy, NASA and the U.S. Special Operations Command.
-In an interview last week, founder and CEO Nick Alley declined to discuss how the company’s government customers tend to use the drones.
+The company’s drones are in use by the Army, Air Force, Navy, NASA and U.S. Special Operations Command.
+In an interview last week, Area-I founder and chief executive Nick Alley declined to discuss how the company’s government customers tend to use the drones.
 But the company website suggests a range of possible uses, including surveillance and carrying an unspecified payload.
 They are designed to fly and carry out their missions autonomously.

 Area-I was founded by a group of aerospace researchers out of the Georgia Institute of Technology.
 Alley taught a course in small aircraft design and started his own company with a team of researchers.